Bira/octopus-carnival/projects/hells-rebels.md

       potentially useful ally.
 Not much meat here, but you have to start somewhere.
     - [Part 2: Trouble in Old Kintargo][8] has some layout issues, but presents three interesting missions that further the cause of the Silver Ravens.
+It has this huge dungeon at the end, and I had to resort to multiple posts to cover it.
+The first part is here.
+      - [Part 2, Part 2: Haunted Opium Den][9] covers the second half of the first level of the dungeon.

 [1]: {{ "/2017/04/24/hells-rebels.html" | relative_url }}
 [2]: {{ "/2017/05/01/hells-rebels-player-guide.html" | relative_url }}